openvinotoolkit/training_extensions/ote_sdk/ote_sdk/test_suite/ARCHITECTURE.md

   Typically this class is defined in `test_ote_training.py` in the algo backend.
   This class contains some fixtures implementation and uses test helper (see the next item).
   The name of the class is started from `Test`, so pytest uses it as a usual test class.
+  The instance is responsible on the connection between test suite and pytest parameters and fixtures.

 * Instance of training test helper class `OTETestHelper` from `test_suite/training_tests_helper.py`.
   The instance of the class should be a static field of the test class stated above.
-  The class controls all execution of tests.
+  The instance controls all execution of tests.
-  Also the class keeps in its cache an instance of test case class between runs of different tests (see the next item).
+  Also the instance keeps in its cache an instance of a test case class between runs of different tests (see the next item).

 * Instance of a test case class.
-  This class keeps in its fields results of all test stages between tests.
+  This instance connects all the test stages between each other and keeps in its fields results of all test stages between tests.
+  (Since the instance of this class is kept in the cache of training test helper's instance between runs of tests, results of one test may be re-used by other tests.)
   Note that each test executes only one test stage.
-  (Since the instance of this class is kept in cache of training test helper's instance between runs of tests, the results of one test may be re-used by other tests.)
+  And note that the class of the test case is generated "on the fly" by the function `generate_ote_integration_test_case_class` from the file `test_suite/training_test_case.py`;
+  the function
+  * receives as the input the list of action classes that should be used in tests for the algo backend
+  * and returns the class type that will be used by the instance of the test helper.

 * Instance of the test stage class `OTETestStage` from `test_suite/training_tests_stage.py`.
-  The class wraps a test action class (see the next item).
+  The class wraps a test action class (see the next item) to run it only once.
-  Also it makes validation of the results of the wrapped test action if it is required.
+  Also it makes validation of the results of the wrapped test action if this is required.

 * Instance of a test action class
   The class makes the real actions that should be done for a test using calls of OTE SDK interfaces.